-In preparation for the 2023-24 school year, it is important you realize the following option is available to you.
+In preparation for the 2024-25 school year, it is important you realize the following option is available to you.
 Public Act 335, Section 1279B, of the State Code requires that any high school student be offered the opportunity to "test out" of courses.
 Students must exhibit mastery of course content by attaining a grade of 78% or better on a comprehensive final examination.
 Students may also be required to demonstrate mastery through basic assessments used in the class, which may include, but are not limited to, portfolios, performances, papers, projects and/or presentations.
 The testing out process will be beyond the administration of a traditional "final exam".
 Since all course material may be assessed, assessments will be comprehensive of the "experience" of being in the classroom for an entire semester or year, not just an assessment covering "key concepts".
-We will be administering all "testing out" examinations for both semesters of the 2023-24 school year in June.
+We will be administering all "testing out" examinations for both semesters of the 2024-25 school year in June.
 If you wish to test out of a course (s), please contact the Guidance Office or Main Office to pick up a registration form.
-Students will earn credit and course advancement for any courses they successfully test out of.
-All testing out registration forms must be submitted to your guidance counselor by Friday, April 28, 2023.
-Students must submit their EDP (Educational Development Plan) with the testing out application.
-If you have further questions, please contact your guidance courselor garding the "testing out" option.
+Students will earn credit and course advancement for any courses they submit their EDP (Educational Development Plan) with the testing out application.
+If you have further questions, please contact your guidance counselor regarding the "testing out" option.